adbc-drivers/docs.adbc-drivers.org/drivers/bigquery/index.md

 </table>

 <!-- Temporary workaround to make this footnote work.
 MyST doesn't support
-footenotes in HTML tables and also doesn't support Attributes (https://myst-parser.readthedocs.io/en/latest/syntax/optional.html#attributes) for footnotes but apparently it supports footnotes in raw HTML as long as it's not a table.
+footnotes in HTML tables and also doesn't support Attributes (https://myst-parser.readthedocs.io/en/latest/syntax/optional.html#attributes) for footnotes but apparently it supports footnotes in raw HTML as long as it's not a table.